yanis-dubois/XR-Object-Visualizer/README.md

 - Web: Files can be fetched via HTTP/HTTPS protocols.
 - Samba Share: Access files stored on a Samba share.
-- [Work in Progress] Slicer3D (VTK Files): Integration with Slicer3D via the OpenIGTLink protocol.

 ### Selecting the Source